Thomas Edison's Concrete Houses

-Thomas Edison, the so-called “Wizard of Menlo Park,” is famous for inventing many things, including the light bulb, the phonograph, and the motion picture projector.
+Thomas Edison, the so-called “Wizard of Menlo Park,” is famous for inventing many things, including improvements to the light bulb, the phonograph, and the motion picture projector.
 But he’s not so well known for concrete, despite being obsessed with the stuff.

 In 1908, the famous American inventor filed a patent for the construction of buildings using a single placement of concrete.
 Ultimately a massive failure, the idea was nonetheless way ahead of its time, and some of his concrete houses still stand today.